Seraphinite Gemstone Meaning and Properties

 The Seraphinite healing properties also vary depending on a person’s belief system.
 Some associate it with assisting issues of the heart, spinal cord, brain cells and lungs.
 Others connect it to cellular regeneration and detoxification, including strengthening the kidneys and liver.

 On the emotional good health side, Seraphinite is associated high spiritual energy, or joyful energy with harmony and balance.
 It’s considered a peaceful stone, so some feel it can alleviate anxiety.
-Others believe it supports emotional healing, allowing people to move past trauma or release harmful attachments and patterns that hold them back.
+Others believe it supports emotional healing, allowing people to move past trauma or release harmful attachments and emotional patterns that hold them back.

 Additionally, Seraphinite chakra is the heart chakra due to its coloring.
 Many believe it can gently cleanse the heart chakra, promoting self-love, compassion, and open-heartedness.
 As the fourth chakra, the heart chakra also connects the upper and lower chakras, enabling a strong flow between all of associated elements.